 - Install, run and keep anti-virus software updated.

-When you use a mobile device (cellular phone, iPhone, iPad touch or other device) for browser or text‐based account access, keep these tips in mind:
+When you use a mobile device (cellular phone, iPhone, iPad touch or other devices) for Browser or text-based account access, keep these tips in mind:

-- Frequently delete text messages from your financial institution, especially before loaning out, discarding, donating or selling your mobile device.
+- Be sure to delete text messages sent from Shell FCU before loaning, discarding, donating or selling your mobile device.